 Please note that User agent should be configured on the ‘User agent’ tab of settings menu.

 2.2.
 The ‘Add header’ button will add a new row with the fields ‘Name’, ‘Value’ and ‘Delete’ button.
 You can type your own name and value of the header.
 The number of headers that you can add in settings is not restricted.

 2.3.
-The ‘Clear all’ buttons remove all added headers exclude three first headers and ‘Reset settings to default’ clear all the added headers and set standard list of headers.
+The ‘Clear all’ button removes all added headers except the first three onesand ‘Reset settings to default’ button clears all the added headers returning the standard list of headers.

 2.4.
 You can save an added set of headers as a template with a corresponding button.

 - If the ‘Allow cookies’ checkbox on the ‘Advanced’ tab is NOT ticked, the program will NOT send cookies.
 Otherwise, it will send entered headers in the request to a web server and process received cookies.